sparkflows/sparkflows-docs/docs/user-guide/connection/gen-ai-connection/bedrock.rst

 To create a bedrock connection follow the steps below:

-Step 1 : Login to Fire Insights and Navigate to Connections Page
+Step 1 : Login to Sparkflows and Navigate to Connections Page
 +++++

 #.
-Login to Fire Insights by entering your **login credentials** as admin.
+Login to Sparkflows by entering your **login credentials** as admin.
 #.
 Navigate to **Administration -> Global/Group Connections**.
 A Connections page will open up, as shown below.

    .. figure:: ../../../_assets/installation/connection/create_connections/connections_page.png